Chiang Mai Markets Guide 2026 – Hidden Authentic Markets

 What are the most authentic markets in Chiang Mai?

-Some of the most authentic markets in Chiang Mai are the places locals actually use in everyday life, such as Muang Mai Market for produce, Malin Plaza for student shopping and food, Kad Manee Market for neighborhood energy, and Baan Haw Muslim Market for a more community-focused food scene.
+Some of the most authentic markets in Chiang Mai, and among the best markets in Chiang Mai, are the ones locals use daily.
+Highlights include Muang Mai Market for fresh produce, Malin Plaza for student shopping and street food, Kad Manee Market for neighborhood vibes, and Baan Haw Muslim Market for community-focused culinary experiences.

 Are Chiang Mai night markets worth visiting?